 Bath Tub and Shower

-When it comes to illuminating the area over the bathtub many people will use a single pendant light but using two (one at each end of the bathtub) illuminates the area more evenly.
+When it comes to illuminating the area over the bathtub many people will use a single glass pendant light but using two (one at each end of the bathtub) illuminates the area more evenly.
 Combining this with diffused lighting provides optimal results.
 For the shower you want the lighting to be directly above you which can present safety issues, so you need to be thorough in ensuring your lights are suitable.
 One such thing to look out for is that your lights are IP44 rated “wet location listed”.
 Recessed and mounted ceiling lights are also the best candidates for safely and stylishly lighting the shower area.
 Always make sure to carry out the necessary due diligence before fitting any lights directly above your shower.

 When it comes to the bathroom avoiding fabric shades on fixtures is always a good idea.
 Furthermore, it is usually a better idea to opt for lights with a brushed nickel, chrome or stainless Steel finish over bronze and brass as the latter options are more delicate and corrode more easily.
 There is no point in buying wonderful bathroom lighting if it is not going to last and therefore you should deploy practicality alongside the love of design but with so many amazing lights available there is no reason to sacrifice the quality of your lights just to gain the optimal finish.

 The bathroom is a wonderful place of escapism and the one room in the home where we are truly encouraged to lock ourselves away and relax and therefore it make sense to make this room look amazing and enjoyable with fantastic bathroom lighting that livens the room, improves the quality of your vanity mirror routines and allows you to relax in with a glorious shower or bath.

 Questions?
 To speak with us about lighting for your home or commercial project, call +44 (0)330 223 3940.
 Or email firstname.lastname@example.org.